 A lot is happening in the field of processors as always, since this is undoubtedly the single most important field as far as computing is concerned.
-We shall te
+We shall tell you separately about what you can expect from Intel and AMD.

 Intel processors